School Science Lessons

 35.2.48 Molybdenite

-Molybdenite, molybdic ochre, MoS2, has silvery grey to black metallic colour with a blue tinge, powder has the same colour as the crystal, Mohs scale of hardness 1-1.5, blue to grey streak, can mark paper, good platy cleavage that forms flakes and specific gravity 5.0.
+Molybdenite, molybdic ochre, MoS2, black colour with blue tinge, powder same colour, Mohs scale of hardness 1-1.5, blue to grey streak, can mark paper

 Molybdenum, Mo, occurs as branches in pipes of quartz, but is one of the less common metallic elements.